scylladb/scylla-operator/docs/source/generic.md

 Some of that resource's values are configurable, so feel free to browse `cluster.yaml` and tweak the settings to your liking.
 Full details for all the configuration options can be found in the [Scylla Cluster CRD documentation](api-reference/groups/scylla.scylladb.com/scyllaclusters.rst).

-When you are ready to create a Scylla cluster, simply run:
+To create a Scylla cluster, follow these steps:

-If you want to **expose scylladb cluster as service**, that is If you want to connect to scylla db cluster with host and port name, run the below command
+**To Expose the ScyllaDB Cluster as a Service**: If you need to connect to the ScyllaDB cluster using a host and port, run the following command
 ```console
 kubectl create -f examples/generic/cluster_expose.yaml
 ```

-else run below command
+**Without Exposing the Cluster**: If you do not need to expose the ScyllaDB cluster, run this command instead:
 ```console
 kubectl create -f examples/generic/cluster.yaml
 ```